xma711/notebook/iot/software_framework/google_brillo/README.md

 Weave is a protocol for device discovery, provisioning, authentication and interaction, which is shipped as a client library, mobile SDK and a cloud-based web service.
-Brillo will have weave already embbed in it.
+Brillo will have weave already embedded in it.
 Other devices can achieve the functionality through the client libraries.
-(this actually means that manufacturers do not necessarily have to use brillo, if brillo's requirement on hardware is too high.)
+(this actually means that manufacturers do not necessarily have to use Brillo, if Brillo's requirement on hardware is too high.)

 There is also this Libuweave: a tiny weave implementation: a communication stack intended to be portable to MCU based devices.